-Isam K. Kabbani has been a member of our board of directors since December 1993.
-Mr. Kabbani is the chairman and principal stockholder of the IKK Group, Jeddah, Saudi Arabia, a manufacturing and trading group active both in Saudi Arabia and internationally.
-In 1959, Mr. Kabbani joined the Saudi Arabian Ministry of Foreign Affairs, and in 1960 moved to the Ministry of Petroleum for a period of ten years.
-During this time he was seconded to the Organization of Petroleum Exporting Countries ("OPEC").
+Isam K. Kabbani has been a member of our Board of Directors since December 1993.
+Mr. Kabbani is the Chairman and principal stockholder of the IKK Group, Jeddah, Saudi Arabia, a manufacturing, trading and construction group active both in Saudi Arabia and internationally.
+In 1959, Mr. Kabbani joined the Saudi Arabia Ministry of Foreign Affairs, and in 1960 moved to Ministry of Petroleum for a period of ten years.
+During this time, he was seconded to the Organization of Petroleum Exporting Countries ("OPEC").
 After a period as Chief Economist of OPEC, in 1967 he became the Saudi Arabian member of OPEC's Board of Governors.
-In 1970, he left the Ministry of Petroleum to establish his own business, the National Marketing Group, which has since been his principal business activity.
+In 1970, he left the Ministry of Petroleum to establish his own business starting with National Marketing, a small trading company in specialized building materials.
+The IKK Group has been for the past decade consistently among the largest 35 Saudi Companies.
 Mr. Kabbani holds a B.A. from Swarthmore College and a M.A. in Economics and International Relations from Columbia University.